tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 ---

 ## Kinematics
-The science of motion that treats the subject without regard to the forces that cause it.
+The central topic in kinematic is a method to compute the position and orientation of the manipulator’s end-effector relative to the base of the manipulator as a function of the joint variables.

 # Conceptual Info
 ---